 I always read my writing aloud.
 I print off a draft and pace around my house and read the longest story ever to my dogs.
 When I was writing my book, I went hoarse after a few days of reading.
 So what?
 This helps me find areas where voice isn’t flowing smoothly, identify points I’m not making correctly, and generally see if what I’ve written pleases me and makes sense.

-It is a miracle for voice.
+It is a miracle for developing great writing voice.
 I’m serious.

 Read your writing aloud.
 Better yet, especially if you have poetry or a short piece (helloooooo picture book people), have someone read it aloud to you.
 I guarantee that, at least once, you will be shocked.
 It gives a whole new life to something you think you know well.